-Talking to someone you love about their addiction isn’t easy.
+It is never easy to start the conversation to someone you love about their addiction, so how do you talk to a loved one about their addiction?
 It’s not something that comes naturally to most people, and it’s something most people hope they’ll never have to do.

 Certain ways of communicating produce better results than others.
 The goal, of course, is that your loved one will agree to seek treatment by the end of the conversation.
 So, how do you produce that ideal result?
 There’s no foolproof way, but below are some tips to get you started.

 Being in the right mental state is an important first step in starting a difficult conversation with your loved one.
 If you feel you need to consult with someone in the days leading up to the discussion, do so.
 Seek advice from a friend who has been in your situation before or consider consulting with a trained interventionist.

 Do as much research as you can before you bring up the topic.
 The more you feel in the know, the more you educate yourself on what’s going on with your loved one, the easier it will be for you to understand where your loved one is coming from during the conversation.

 Bringing Up the Subject